 How to Start a Fire: The Ultimate Guide to Modern Fire Building

-A survival expert breaks down how to start a fire for efficient cooking and heating
+Our survival expert breaks down how to start a fire quickly and easily, no matter the conditions

 Few survival skills draw attention like how to start a fire.
 Perhaps it’s because we still find it magical to take materials from the land and create something that offers both warmth and light.
 Or, perhaps we know that fire is critical when the mercury drops and darkness settles in.
 Even if we don’t know why fire skills interest us, we do know that fire building is important.

 Fire starting is a broad topic and given the thousands of years of evolution in the skillset, there are many ways we can approach building fire from the most primitive friction-fire methods to the most modern tinder and electronic lighters.
 You could spend a lifetime studying all the different methods to make fire.
 But if you only want to learn the most effective, and need a few proven methods for when you absolutely need a fire, this article is for you.

 How to Start a Fire in Four Stages